 - 1.2 This policy sets out what we do to protect individuals' personal data. - 1.3 Anyone who handles personal data in any way on behalf of The Christian Conference Trust must ensure that we comply with this policy.
 Section 3 of this policy describes what comes within the definition of "personal data".
 Any breach of this policy will be taken seriously and may result in disciplinary action or more serious sanctions. - 1.4 This policy may be amended from time to time to reflect any changes in legislation, regulatory guidance or internal policy decisions. - 2.
-About this policy - 2.1 The types of personal data that we may handle include details of: - employee data, customer data, membership data, supplier data. - 2.2 Mark Rowe, Sales & Marketing Director at The Christian Conference Trust is responsible for ensuring compliance with the GDPR and with this policy.
+About this policy - 2.1 The types of personal data that we may handle include details of:

+employee data, customer data, membership data, supplier data.

+- 2.2 Mark Rowe, Sales & Marketing Director at The Christian Conference Trust is responsible for ensuring compliance with the UK GDPR and with this policy.
 Any questions or concerns about this policy should be referred in the first instance to Mark Rowe who can be contacted at mark.rowe@cct.org.uk - 3.
 Definitions of data protection terms - 3.1 The following terms will be used in this policy and are defined below: - 3.2 Data Subjects include all living individuals about whom we hold personal data, for instance an employee or a supporter.
 A data subject need not be a UK national or resident.
 All data subjects have legal rights in relation to their personal data. - 3.3 Personal Data means any information relating to a living person who can be identified directly or indirectly from that information (or from that information and other information in our possession).
 Personal data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).
 It can also include an identifier such as an identification number, location data, an online identifier specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.

 - 3.4 Data Controllers are the people who, or organisations which, decide the purposes and the means for which, any personal data is processed.
 They have a responsibility to process personal data in compliance with the Legislation.
-The Christian Conference Trust is the data controller of all personal data that we manage in connection with our work and activities. - 3.5 Data Processors include any person who processes personal data on behalf of a data controller.
-Employees of data controllers are excluded from this definition but it could include other organisations such as website hosts, fulfilment houses or other service providers which handle personal data on our behalf. - 3.6 European Economic Area includes all countries in the European Union as well as Norway, Iceland and Liechtenstein. - 3.7 ICO means the Information Commissioner's Office (the authority which oversees data protection regulation in the UK). - 3.8 Processing is any activity that involves use of personal data, whether or not by automated means.
+The Christian Conference Trust is the data controller of all personal data that we manage in connection with our work and activities.

+- 3.5 Data Processors include any person who processes personal data on behalf of a data controller.
+Employees of data controllers are excluded from this definition but it could include other organisations such as website hosts, fulfilment houses or other service providers which handle personal data on our behalf.

+- 3.6 Transfers of personal data from the UK to the EEA are currently permitted under adequacy decisions.
+Transfers to other countries must comply with UK GDPR transfer mechanisms.

+- 3.7 ICO means the Information Commissioner's Office (the authority which oversees data protection regulation in the UK).

+- 3.8 Processing is any activity that involves use of personal data, whether or not by automated means.
 It includes but is not limited to:

+- (a) collecting;

+- (b) recording;

+- (c) organising;

+- (d) structuring;

+- (e) storing;

+- (f) adapting or altering;

+- (g) retrieving;

+- (h) disclosing by transmission;

+- (i) disseminating or otherwise making available;

+- (j) alignment or combination;

+- (k) restricting;

+- (I) erasing; or

+- (m) destruction of personal data.

-3.9 Sensitive Personal Data (which is defined as "special categories of personal data" under the GDPR) includes information about a person's:
+- 3.9 Sensitive Personal Data (which is defined as "special categories of personal data" under the UK GDPR) includes information about a person's: